A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Introduction

 \section{Introduction}

-Hierarchically hyperbolic spaces/groups (HHS/G) were introduced in \cite{HHS_I} as a common framework for studying the coarse geometry of mapping class groups and CAT(0) cube complexes.
+Hierarchically hyperbolic spaces/groups (HHS/HHGs) were introduced in \cite{HHS_I} as a common framework for studying the coarse geometry of mapping class groups and CAT(0) cube complexes.
 Since then, this notion has found applications in a variety of flavors, including results of a coarse geometric \cite{HHS_III,HHS:quasiflats,RST} and of an algebraic nature \cite{Haettel,HHS:boundary,ABD,AbbottBehrstock:conjugator,AbbottNgSpriano:uniform}, with many of these new even for well-studied examples such as mapping class groups.
+Also, the class of groups known to be hierarchically hyperbolic groups has expanded considerably beyond the motivating examples of mapping class groups, compact special groups, and hyperbolic groups, and there are many ways to produce new hierarchically hyperbolic groups from old: suitable graphs of groups~\cite{HHS_II,BerlaiRobbio,RobbioSpriano}, graph products~\cite{BerlyneRussell,BerlaiRobbio}, and, somewhat in the spirit of the present paper, certain ``small-cancellation'' quotients, including, say, quotients of mapping class groups by normal subgroups generated by high powers of a pseudo-Anosov~\cite{HHS_III}.
+The machinery built in the present paper gives a method for producing even more new examples.
+Specifically, we show in Theorem~\ref{thmi:MCG}, that quotients of mapping class groups by subgroups generated by suitable powers of (all) Dehn twists are hierarchically hyperbolic.

-The main drawback of the theory so far has been that, despite the simplification in the definition provided by \cite{HHS_II}, verifying that any particular space is an HHS requires a lot of work, and understanding of the HHS machinery.
-We remedy this by providing a simpler criterion (both to state and to check in concrete cases) for hierarchical hyperbolicity.
+The main drawback of the theory has been that, despite the simplification in the definition provided by \cite{HHS_II}, verifying that any particular space is an HHS requires a lot of work, and understanding of the HHS machinery.
+We remedy this by providing a combinatorial sufficient condition for a space/group to be hierarchically hyperbolic.
+This criterion is simpler to state than the definition of hierarchical hyperbolicity, and it is (in principle and in examples) easier to verify for a given space/group.

-We first give a preliminary definition.
-Let $H$ be a group acting on a (possibly disconnected) simplicial complex $Y$.
+We first need a definition.
+Let a group $H$ act on a (possibly disconnected) simplicial complex $Y$.
 We say that $Y$ is a \emph{hyperbolic $H$--space} if it becomes hyperbolic upon addition of finitely many $H$--orbits of edges (see Definition \ref{defn:hyp_H_space}).

-A simplified, but still powerful, version of the criterion is the following theorem.
-Informally, the theorem states that if a group acts cocompactly with finite stabilizers of maximal simplices on a hyperbolic simplicial complex that has hyperbolic links, then the group is hierarchically hyperbolic under a geometric condition (quasi-isometric embedding in condition \ref{item:stab_hyp_intro}) and a combinatorial condition on intersections of links (condition \ref{item:propaganda_join_intro}).
+A simplified, but still powerful, version of the criterion is the following theorem which, informally, states that if $G$ acts cocompactly with finite stabilizers of maximal simplices on a hyperbolic simplicial complex with hyperbolic links, then $G$ is hierarchically hyperbolic under a geometric condition (quasi-isometric embedding in condition \ref{item:stab_hyp_intro}) and a combinatorial condition on intersections of links (condition \ref{item:propaganda_join_intro}).

 \begin{thmintro} Let the group $G$ act cocompactly on the flag simplicial complex $X$, and suppose that maximal simplices have finite stabilizers.
 Suppose that:

 \begin{enumerate}[(A)] \item For every simplex $\Delta$ of $X$, its link, $\link(\Delta)$, is a hyperbolic $Stab_G(\link(\Delta))$-space quasi-isometrically embedded in $X-\bigcup_{\link(\Sigma)=\link(\Delta)}\Sigma$.